 Providing with direct access:

 Login to the Help Center and add server access as a reply to ticket.

 Note: Since Help Center uses https connection it is secure.
 After access to the server is verified by the support engineer, they remove the reply from the ticket and put credentials to special field.
 This field is flushed then ticket goes to "closed" state.

-Alternatively, on Linux servers, you can avoid disclosing passwords by installing our public RSA SSH key into list of authorized keys, by default they are located in
+Alternatively, on Linux servers, you can avoid disclosing passwords by installing our public RSA SSH key into list of authorized keys.
+You can follow these steps to properly install them:

 Make sure PubkeyAuthentication is enabled in SSH configuration